sijieaaa/UAVScenes/README.md

 ## License
 This work is available under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/) and is meant for academic use only.
-If you wish to use the dataset for commercial purposes, please get in touch with us.